Talib Kweli: Javotti Media

 In 2011, Kweli founded Javotti Media, an independent label.
 Signed artists have included Cory Mo, Jessica Care Moore, K'Valentine and Brazilian MC Niko Is.

 Controversies

 In 2014, Kweli's former collaborator, Res, offered a song featuring Kweli, without his permission, as a reward for crowdfunding donations.
 In 2018, Res posted screenshots of Kweli apologizing for attempting to kiss her to her Instagram account.
 She also claimed Kweli held her career hostage for rejecting his sexual advances.
 The case was dismissed by Judge Carolyn Wade.

-Kweli was accused of harassing a Twitter user in July 2020 after the user accused him, along with other popular figures in music, of only dating or marrying light-skinned black women.
+Talib Kweli has also faced multiple accusations of using his social media accounts to repeatedly harass fans and former fans who disagree with him, to the point where he has received bans or restrictions on at least two social networks.
+Kweli was accused of harassing a Twitter user in July 2020 after the user, Maya Moody, made broad reference to popular figures in black culture, only dating or marrying light-skinned black women.
 The user tweeted a message that did not specifically mention Kweli by name.
 Kweli later announced on Instagram that he was leaving Twitter "for the green pastures of Patreon."
 A spokesperson for Twitter stated that Kweli's account had been permanently suspended "after repeated violations of the Twitter rules."
+In 2023, Moody tweeted to indicate that Talib and his fans had harassed her over this issue for three years, and that she was still afraid for her life.
+In late 2025, Kweli was also given a global "rude" tag on Bluesky after repeated altercations involving his use of the terms "Nazi" and "white boy" against other users who disagreed with him and occasional threatening language, limiting his reach only to users who click into his profile.